malworthy/verybasic/README.md

 ## Data types

-There are 3 datatypes.
-String, Number & Boolean.
+There are 4 datatypes.
+String, Number, Boolean and Array.
 There are no 'true' and 'false' keywords.
+Arrays can hold any datatype

 ```
 x = "hello"  ' string
 x = 123  ' number floating point
 x = (1 == 2) ' boolean, if this case 'false'
+x = array(1,1,1) ' create an array of 3 elements with the number 1
 ```

 ## Operators